pjz9n-pm-pl/Mission/README.md

 ## Select the plugin language

-By default, the PM language is used, but if it is not supported, it will be Japanese.
+By default, the PM language (`pocketmine.yml` or `server.properties`) is used, but if it is not supported, it will be Japanese.

 1. Open the `config.yml`
 2. Change language setting: `language: <language code>`